 - No free trial

-It's a huge archive of animated classics, alongside everything Marvel and Star Wars.
-Quite a package.
+It has a huge archive of animated classics, alongside everything Marvel and Star Wars.

-However, Disney's other franchises have made an appearance also - the best movies on Disney Plus include new Pixar offerings Luca and Turning Red which debuted exclusively on the service, while classic franchises such as The Mighty Ducks and Turner & Hooch have received reboots.
+However, Disney's other franchises have made an appearance, too.
+The best movies on Disney Plus include Pixar offerings Luca and Turning Red, which debuted exclusively on the service, while classic franchises such as The Mighty Ducks and Turner & Hooch have received reboots.

-During the pandemic the streaming service also introduced Disney Plus Premier Access, allowing users to purchase new cinema releases such as Black Widow for £19.99.
+During the pandemic, the streaming service introduced Disney Plus Premier Access, allowing users to purchase new cinema releases such as Black Widow for £19.99.

-In February 2021 Disney Plus also added a new section called Star, which featured more mature content from other Disney-owned properties, including the Oscar-winning Nomadland and new episodes of The Walking Dead.
+In February 2021, Disney Plus added a new section called Star, which featured more mature content from other Disney-owned properties, including the Oscar-winning Nomadland and new episodes of The Walking Dead.

-If it’s Disney – it’s probably there!
-Go here for an A-Z of shows and films on Disney+ available on the service.
+If it’s Disney, it’s probably there!
+Take a look at the A-Z of shows and films on Disney Plus guide for content available on the service.

-There’s not a brand more synonymous with family entertainment than Disney, so the answer to this one is a pretty straight-forward yes!
+There’s not a brand more synonymous with family entertainment than Disney, so the answer to this one is a resounding 'yes'.

-Disney Plus has since introduced Star, a section that houses more adult-oriented content - however, parental controls have also been implemented also, keeping all inappropriate content neatly locked away behind that one segment if needed.
+Disney Plus has since introduced Star, a section that houses more adult-oriented content.
+Parental controls have also been implemented, keeping all inappropriate content neatly locked away behind that one segment if needed.